dnlwjy/react-seo-kit/README.md

 # react-site-metadata

 A lightweight React utility component for managing SEO metadata, Open Graph tags, Twitter Cards, and canonical URLs.
-Designed to simplify the process of adding consistent metadata across your application.
+I have used this site metadata alongside with breadcrumb Designed to simplify the process of adding consistent metadata across your application.

 Built with **TypeScript** and powered by **react-helmet-async**.